Kashubians

 The Kashubians (Kaszëbi; Kaszubi; Kaschuben), also known as Cassubians or Kashubs, are a Lechitic (West Slavic) ethnic group native to the historical region of Pomerania, including its eastern part called Pomerelia, in north-central Poland.
 Their settlement area is referred to as Kashubia.
 They speak the Kashubian language, which is classified as a separate language closely related to Polish.

 The Kashubs are closely related to the Poles and sometimes classified as their subgroup.
+Moreover, the vast majority of Kashubians declare themselves as Poles and many of them have a Polish-Kashubian identity.
 The Kashubs are grouped with the Slovincians as Pomeranians.
 Similarly, the Slovincian (now extinct) and Kashubian languages are grouped as Pomeranian languages, with Slovincian (also known as Łeba Kashubian) either a distinct language closely related to Kashubian, or a Kashubian dialect.

 Modern Kashubia

 Among larger cities, Gdynia (Gdiniô) contains the largest proportion of people declaring Kashubian origin.
 However, the biggest city of the Kashubia region is Gdańsk (Gduńsk), the capital of the Pomeranian Voivodeship.
 Between 80.3% and 93.9% of the people in towns such as Linia, Sierakowice, Szemud, Kartuzy, Chmielno, Żukowo, etc. are of Kashubian descent.

 The traditional occupations of the Kashubs have been agriculture and fishing.
 These have been joined by the service and hospitality industries, as well as agrotourism.
 The main organization that maintains the Kashubian identity is the Kashubian-Pomeranian Association.
 The recently formed "Odroda" is also dedicated to the renewal of Kashubian culture.

 The traditional capital has been disputed for a long time and includes Kartuzy (Kartuzë) among the seven contenders.
 The biggest cities claiming to be the capital are: Gdańsk (Gduńsk), Wejherowo (Wejrowò), and Bytów (Bëtowò).